ska-telescope/tmc-prototype/tmcprototype/subarraynodelow/README.rst

-## Subarray Node
+## SubarrayNode-low

-Provides the monitoring and control interface required by users as well as other TM Components (such as OET, Central Node) for a Subarray.
+Provides the monitoring and control interface required by users as well as other TM Components (such as OET, Central Node Low) for a Subarraylow.

 ## Requirement